ClusterHQ/flocker/README.rst

 flocker
 =======
 Flocker is a volume manager and multi-host Docker container orchestration tool.
+With it you can control your data using the same tools you use for your stateless applications.

 With Flocker's command line tools and a simple configuration language, you can deploy your Docker-based applications onto one or more hosts.
 Once deployed, your applications will have access to the volumes you have configured for them.